7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Place Benjamin-Zix

 Place Benjamin-Zix is a quaint, but lively square in Petite France.
-Situated along the river, visitors will find both the Maison des Tanneurs and the popular La Corde a Linge Café on the square.
+Situated along the river.
+Visitors will find both the Maison des Tanneurs and the popular La Corde a Linge restaurant here.

 Place des Tripiers